 Throughout 2014, as a director of the International Cricket Council (ICC), Martin was closely involved in the ICC’s reorganisation of the governance of international cricket and the re-shaping of cricket's Future Tours program.

-Duco's strong event portfolio includes the Dick Smith NRL Auckland Nines and the KFC Fight For Life as well as management of New Zealand's rising boxing star Joseph Parker.
+During Martin’s time as CEO of Duco Promotions, their strong event portfolio included the Dick Smith NRL Auckland Nines and the KFC Fight For Life as well as management of New Zealand's boxing star, Joseph Parker.